nitsvutt/airline-data-platform/README.md

 ## Introduction

-In recent years, The Bureau of Transportation Statistics (BTS) under The United States Department of Transportation has recorded a considerable decrease in the on-time performance of the majority of airlines.
-These airlines also experienced a moderable decline in the revenue so they really want to be offered an insightful flight delay report from BTS for analytical purposes.
-Assume that I work as a Data Engineer of BTS and my responsibility is to design a data platform to collect, process, store, build required dashboards and send it to their emails.
+In recent years, **The Bureau of Transportation Statistics (BTS)** under **The United States Department of Transportation** has recorded a considerable decrease in the on-time performance of the majority of airlines.
+These airlines also experienced a moderable decline in the revenue so they really want to be offered an insightful flight delay report from **BTS** for analytical purposes.
+Assume that I work as a Data Engineer of **BTS** and my responsibility is to design a data platform to collect, process, store, build required dashboards and send it to their emails.

 Currently, my data platform architecture include an Ingestion layer, a Staging layer, a Processing & Integration layer, a Storage layer, a Pipeline layer and an Analysis & User Inteface layer.
 The process begins with data ingested from separate sources by Ingestion layer and then stored into the Staging layer.
 After that, the Processing & Integration layer will extract data from the Staging layer, transform, integrate, and load it into the Storage layer.
 During this stage, the Pipeline layer will support the Processing & Integration layer devide tasks, implement, schedule and maintain the workflow.
 Finally, end users are able to interact with ready-to-use data in the Analysis & User Inteface layer.

 ## Dataset

-This dataset was extracted from the Reporting Carrier On-Time Performance (1987-present) table of the "On-Time" database collected by [The Bureau of Transportation Statistics (BTS)](https://www.bts.gov/).
+This dataset was extracted from *The Reporting Carrier On-Time Performance (1987-present)* table of *The On-Time Database* collected by **BTS**.
 It contains 109 columns and more than 5M records per year.
 With a limited resource (1 machine with 8-core CPU and 8GB RAM), I only practice with 61 columns concentrating on flight delay of the year 2020.
 The metadata are available [here](https://github.com/nitsvutt/airline-data-platform/blob/main/extracted-data/metadata/metadata.html).

 ## Results